Governors and Delegates

 Valuing environmental assets in Maranhão: Jurisdictional REDD+ System

-The project was implemented with the objective of building a model for a state-wide jurisdictional system for REDD+ and Payment for Environmental Services.
-Seeking for a feasible implementation in the medium term that results in substantial reductions in its greenhouse gas (GHG) emissions from deforestation, and at the same time offers economic incentives for rural populations to develop economic activities that are less dependent on the destruction or substitution of native vegetation.
+The project was implemented with the objective of building a state-wide jurisdictional system for REDD+ and Payment for Environmental Services.
+It seeks a feasible medium-term implementation that results in substantial reductions in greenhouse gas (GHG) emissions from deforestation, while offering economic incentives for rural populations to develop economic activities less dependent on the destruction or substitution of native vegetation.

 Outcomes: